binpash/try/docs/try.1.md

 # EXAMPLES

-The general workflow is to *try* a command before commiting its results to your workspace.
+The general workflow is to *try* a command before committing its results to your workspace.

 To uncompress a gzip file, you can invoke *try* as follows